richreggio/elixir/README.md

 12. Pig Latin
     - Converts any string of wrods to pig latin
 13. Space Age
+    - Calculate how old you are in years according to each planet's orbital cycle
 14. Twelve Days
 15. Accumulate
 16. Acronym